All About Attic Insulation

 Some pre-1990 homes have attics insulated with vermiculite, a lightweight, grainy substance sometimes obtained from mines with asbestos deposits.
 Vermiculite needs to be tested to determine if it is tainted with asbestos.
 If it is, professional removal is required before the new insulation is blown in.

-Importance of baffles - Insulation baffles, also known as rafter vents, enhance the performance of attic insulation.
+Insulation baffles, also known as rafter vents, enhance the performance of attic insulation.
 They are positioned between the rafters where the attic floor and ceiling meet.
 They typically come in four-foot lengths.
 Varied widths accommodate different rafter spacing.
 They are usually stapled to roof decking before the insulation is installed.

 The use of baffles ensures that soffit vents remain clear, and they provide channels for air to properly flow from the soffits to the ridge vents.
 The baffles make it possible to position insulation all the way to the outer edge of the attic floor.